illinois-impact/2016fa_ece408_project/README.md

 ### Download Binaries

-The code is continously built and published.
+The code is continuously built and published.
 The client can be downloaded from (depending on your OS and Architecture):

 Operating System | Architecture  | Download Link